 Subcategory Dual mode: Intended to be controlled either by a driver or by the ADS.

-Test procedures for AVs
+Test procedures for vehicles equipped with an ADS

-Dual mode AVs intended to be controlled by either a driver or the ADS can be tested in the manual driven condition when the manufacturer declares that there is no significant difference between the two modes with regards to this regulation.
+Vehicles in subcategory Dual mode can be tested in the manual driven condition when the manufacturer declares that there is no significant difference between the two modes with regards to this regulation.

-Test procedure for AVs intended to be used without a driver only (R.E.3 subcategories X and Y).
+Test procedure vehicles in subcategories X and Y.

-When performing Methods (A) or (C), either the AV or the track or both shall be prepared to enable the test vehicle to fulfil the test conditions prescribed in Annex 3 of this regulation.
+When performing Methods (A) or (C), either the vehicle or the track or both shall be prepared to enable the test vehicle to fulfil the test conditions prescribed in Annex 3 of this regulation.
 Examples of preparations that could be used: The track might be prepared with additional lines, traffic signs and others measures.
 The vehicle might have a test mode, be controlled by an engineer in the vehicle or remote to drive the vehicle on the track.

 When performing Methods (B) or (D) the simulated speed signal shall be used as described in the Annex 3 of this regulation.